 The transportation and health tool has 14 indicators for the state, metropolitan and urbanized areas.
 The selection of the indicators for the tool was one of the most critical parts of the tool development.
-The selection of the THT indicators involved the USDOT, CDC, and APHA (American Public Health Association).
+The selection of the THT indicators involved the USDOT, CDC, and American Public Health Association (APHA).

 With suggestions guidance and research from all the three organizations involved, APHA conducted an intensified process to recognize, assess, and process the indicators.
 Indicators refer to the factors that are included in the THT.
 The purpose of these indicators would be to identify contributors from transportation which can impact health.
 The indicators were considered to be selected from the following factors.
+Figure 10 represents overview of strategies, indicators, and data sources in Transportation and Health Tool.